Enticing569/Faucetix/readme.md

 Faucetix pays to account, and the user can request withdrawal when he wants.

 ## Requirements:
-- PHP 5.4 or earlier
+- PHP 5.4 or earlier;
-- MySQL
+- MySQL 5.6.

 ## Features:
 - FaucetBOX compatible;
 - PDO;
 - Smarty (easier to change themes, and caching to speed up your website);
 - Language system (in development);
-- Check proxies;
+- Proxy checking;
 - reCAPTCHA v2;
 - Referral system;
 - Only one account per IP address;